Niteshmeena9672/Harkirat_Cohort_2.0/0-1/week02/README.md

 # 1. Promises
 Promises are a way to handle asynchronous operations in JavaScript.
 They are easy to manage when dealing with multiple asynchronous operations where callbacks can create callback hell leading to unmanageable code.

-### **Key Characteristics of Promises:**

-1.  **Asynchronous Operations:**
-    -   Promises are commonly used to handle asynchronous operations, such as fetching data from a server, reading a file, or executing a timer.
-2.  **States:**
-    -   A promise can be in one of three states:
-        -   **Pending:** The initial state, before the promise is resolved or rejected.
-        -   **Fulfilled (Resolved):** The operation completed successfully, and the promise has a resulting value.
-        -   **Rejected:** There was an error during the operation, and the promise has a reason for the failure.
-3.  **Chaining:**
-    -   Promises support chaining through the **`then`** method, allowing you to sequence asynchronous operations in a readable manner.
-4.  **Error Handling:**
-    -   Promises have built-in error handling through the **`catch`** method, making it easier to manage and propagate errors in asynchronous code.

 ### **Why Do We Need Promises?**